usagov/test-at-home/doc/product/product-scope.md

 Fields to be collected on each order
 - Name
 - Address (include APO/FPO)
-- Optional - phone
+- phone (may be optional, USPS is assessing)
-- Optional - email
+- email

 Address validation of each order
 - User will have the option to accept what they entered in the field vs. validated (suggested) addresses.